cloudinary/cloudinary_ios/README.md

 #### Embedded Framework

-- Drag the `Cloudinary.xcodeproj` into the Project Navigator of your application's Xcode project, it should appear under your application's blue project icon.
+1. Drag `Cloudinary.xcodeproj` into the Project Navigator of your application's Xcode project.
+It should appear under your application's blue project icon.
-- Select `Cloudinary.xcodeproj` and make sure the deployment target matches that of your application target.
+2. Select `Cloudinary.xcodeproj` and make sure the deployment target matches that of your application target.
-- Select your application project, under 'TARGETS' select your application, open the 'General' tab, click on the `+` button under the "Embedded Binaries" and Select 'Cloudinary.framework'.
+3. Select your application project.
+Under 'TARGETS' select your application, open the 'General' tab, click on the `+` button under the 'Embedded Binaries' and Select 'Cloudinary.framework'.

-#### Dependecies
+#### Dependencies

-Cloudinary SDK depends on the  [Alamofire](https://github.com/Alamofire/Alamofire), if you add Cloudinary manually you will need to [add Alamofire manually to your project](https://github.com/Alamofire/Alamofire/tree/3.2.1#manually).
+The Cloudinary iOS SDK depends on [Alamofire](https://github.com/Alamofire/Alamofire).
+If you add Cloudinary manually you will need to [add Alamofire manually to your project](https://github.com/Alamofire/Alamofire/tree/3.2.1#manually).
 Make sure to checkout the correct version after adding the submodule ([as explained here](#submodule)).

 ### Build Framework